Harp seal: Migration and vagrancy

-Seal hunting
+Sealing

 All three populations are hunted commercially, mainly by Canada, Norway, Russia and Greenland.

 In Canada, commercial hunting season is from November 15 to May 15.
 Most sealing occurs in late March in the Gulf of St. Lawrence, and during the first or second week of April off Newfoundland, in an area known as "the Front".
 This peak spring period is generally what is referred to as the "Canadian seal hunt".
 Hunting Canadian whitecoats has been banned since 1987.
 Since 2000, harp seals that are targeted during the hunt are often found to be less than a year old, known as "beaters".
 In 2006, the St. Lawrence hunt officially started on March 25 due to thin ice caused by the year's milder temperatures.
 Inuit living in the region hunt mainly for food and, to a lesser extent, commerce.

 In 2019, the Department of Fisheries and Oceans estimated sustainable harvest levels for the next five years.
 The identified annual Canadian Total Allowable Catch (TAC) levels were 425,000 assuming harvest age structures of 95% young of the year (YOY).
 In 2016, 66,800 harp seals and 1,612 grey seals were harvested in Atlantic Canada.

 In 2005, the Independent Veterinarians' Working Group (IVWG) recommended a three-step process for hunters to kill the seals with little or no pain for the seals, as long as the process is completed in rapid succession.
 The process is as follows: